MCP Integration

 Connect your WordPress site

 This step is optional but recommended.
 Connecting your WordPress site lets your AI client read your existing pages, add sections, replace sections, and remove sections directly.
 No copy and paste needed.
-This works the same way with both Claude Desktop and Codex.
+It also lets the AI read your content structure: post types, taxonomies, and custom fields, so it can generate sections connected to your real content.
+This works the same way with all AI clients.

 Generate a Site Token